slhiller01/myportfolio/README.md

-# myportfolio
+# Stacia Hiller's Portfolio

-this is my proffessional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.